Teichlab/cellhint/README.md

   ```
   Each column (corresponding to one dataset) of the assignment matrix can be thought as a unified naming schema when all cells are named by this given dataset.

-  CellTypist provides a quick way to summarise the above information including cells' distances and assignments into meta-analysis at the cell type level.
+  CellHint provides a quick way to summarise the above information including cells' distances and assignments into meta-analysis at the cell type level.
 Specifically, a distance matrix among all cell types can be obtained by:
   ```python
   #Get the cell-type-to-cell-type distance matrix.
   alignment.base_distance.to_meta()